 Use Power Automate to set up workflows for lists and libraries in SharePoint and OneDrive for work or school.
 Power Automate helps you automate common tasks between SharePoint and other Microsoft 365 or third-party services.

 Create a flow for a list or library

-At the top of the list or library, select Automate > Power Automate > Create a flow.
+At the top of the list or library (or your OneDrive), select Automate > Power Automate > Create a flow.

 Select a flow template from the right-hand panel.
 Some commonly used flows appear.
 Get started with common scenarios, such as sending a customized email when a new item is added to the library.
 Use these templates as a starting point to create your own flows.
 Or, choose the custom action flow templates, found at the bottom of the list, to create a flow from scratch.
 After selecting a template, complete the remaining steps in the Power Automate site.

 To connect to a list or library, follow the instructions on the Power Automate site.
 Credentials are verified for each service used in the flow.
 For Microsoft 365 services, such as SharePoint and Outlook, connections are created automatically.
 For third-party services, to sign in to each service, select the link provided.

 The following steps happen in the Power Automate designer.
 The first action to appear, also known as a trigger, determines how the flow is started.
 Add additional actions after the first action.
 Each new action is dependent on the previous action.

 One type of flow performs actions automatically when items are added or changed in a list or library.
 For example, the following flow template sends an email when an item is added to the list.
 A second type of flow can be started only after you select an item.
 To start this flow, select the Automate menu in the command bar in SharePoint.
 The type of trigger you previously selected determines if the flow is started automatically, or manually, from the command bar.